osllogon/website/README.md

     reflex export --frontend-only --no-zip

 This will create the version we need to upload inside a folder called `.web/`.
-Then, we can deploy it with vercel by command line.
+Then, we can deploy with vercel by command line.
 If you have not installed vercel just execute:

     npm i -g vercel